-- 1. Create a target file-system image by selecting the software to be installed and building the image. - 2.
-Configure the image.
+- 1. Select the software to install in the image. - 2.
+Configure the image. - 3.
+Customize the image for your embedded application.

-- 3. Customize the image for your embedded application. - 4.
-Deploy the image on your target boards.
+4. Deploy the image on your target boards or to virtual machines.

 These procedures are described in the sections that follow.
 The steps may be repeated to change the image and/or deploy it any number of times.